AndresF-SanchezG/aterriza-application/README.md

 A component that gathers information to quote hotel services, such as the city, the hotel, dates, and the quantity of adults and children.
 (https://github.com/AndresF-SanchezG/aterriza-application/blob/main/src/Components/Formulario/index.jsx)

+# Backend

+The backend of this project is done with Python for data extraction and processing logic.